mattwparas/steel/README.md

 ### Packages

 If you would like to customize the location of installed packages, please set the `STEEL_HOME` environment variable.
-This will be the location that packages get installed to.
 Steel currently assumes the default of `$HOME/.steel` if the environment variable is not already set.

 ## About